 \subsection{Inference}

 During inference, we encode the entire example pool $\mathcal{E}$ using the trained $E_{e}(\cdot)$ and index them.
 For a test input $x_{test}$, we identify beneficial examples—those with the highest inner product scores, as illustrated in Figure~\ref{3.4}.
-However, greedy search may not be globally optimal for sequential selection.
-Therefore, we utilize beam search to increase the searching space.
+However, the greedy search may not be globally optimal for sequential selection.
+Therefore, we utilize beam search to increase the search space.
 We compute the representation of $x_{test}$ with $E_{x}(\cdot)$ and search for the top-$w$ examples, where $w$ is beam size.
-These examples are then concatenated with the current inputs as new context sequence, aligning with the training process.
-This process is repeated, encoding inputs and seeking examples to maintain the $w$ best candidate sequences until each includes $K$ examples.
-The final predictions are generated by LLM conditioned on the example sequences, and evaluated using the corresponding metric for each task.
+These examples are then concatenated with the current inputs as new context sequences, aligning with the training process.
+And, the scores given by the retriever are accumulated into the example sequences scores.
+This process is repeated, encoding inputs and seeking examples to maintain the $w$ highest scoring candidate sequences until each contains $K$ examples.
+The final predictions are generated by LLM conditioned on the example sequences and evaluated using the corresponding metric for each task.